-The City will create a strategy to encourage development of deed-restricted affordable housing for moderate-, low-, very low-, and extremely low-income households and for deed-restricted employer-sponsored housing.
-The strategy will consider Overlay incentives applicable for projects that exceed the percentage of affordable units that would otherwise be required under inclusionary housing or local and state density bonus programs, or other state laws that streamline housing production with inclusion of affordable units (e.g., Senate Bill 35) and for deed-restricted employer-sponsored housing.
+The City will create a strategy an Affordable Housing (AH) Overlay Zone to encourage development of deed-restricted affordable housing for moderate-, low-, very low-, and extremely low-income households and for deed-restricted employer-sponsored housing.
+The strategy will consider AH Overlay incentives will be applicable for projects that substantially exceed the percentage of affordable units that would otherwise be required under inclusionary housing or local and state density bonus programs, or other state laws that streamline housing production with inclusion of affordable units (e.g., Senate Bill 35) and for deed-restricted employer-sponsored housing.
 The required percentage of deed-restricted affordable units and available incentives will be determined when this program is implemented and could include incentives such as higher densities, increased allowable height, lower or no parking requirements, reduced setbacks and open yard, use-by-right approval, objective design standards, streamlined permitting, deferral or reduction in permit fees, etc.